Mohammad-Abu-Ras/EmployeeManagementSystem/README.md

 Add the JAR to classpath through IntelliJ IDEA:
 File → Project Structure → Modules → Dependencies → + → JAR

-Use the following screenshots as a guide to properly add the MySQL JDBC driver to your project:
+For **Windows** Use the following screenshots as a guide to properly add the MySQL JDBC driver to your project: